 If you run out of charge, harder to pedal.

 Can burn down your house or apartment building.
 Make sure your e-bike is UL 2849 or EN 15194 certified and that you follow all the manufacturer's directions for charging and storage.
+Note that UL 2271 only covers batteries and is included within UL 2849.

 Tips